Air Quality

 What is fine particulate matter (PM2.5)?

-PM2.5 is the scientific name for miniscule particles with a diameter of less than 2.5 micrometers (a micrometer is a millimeter, divided into a thousand!)
-Measuring about 20x smaller than a human hair, they are small enough to inhale, travel through our bloodstream, and seep through cracks in buildings even when the doors and windows are closed.
+Measuring about 20x smaller than a human hair, fine particulate matter is small enough to inhale, travel through our bloodstream, and seep through cracks in buildings even when the doors and windows are closed.

 Resources: